Hawaii Symphony

-The Hawaii Symphony Orchestra, formerly known as Honolulu Symphony Orchestra, was founded in 1900.
-It is the second oldest orchestra in the USA west of the Rocky Mountains.
-The orchestra now plays at Neal S. Blaisdell Concert Hall and the Hawaii Theatre Center in Honolulu.
+The Hawaiʻi Symphony Orchestra, formerly known as Honolulu Symphony Orchestra, was founded in 1900.
+It is the second oldest orchestra in the United States west of the Rocky Mountains.
+The orchestra now plays at the Hawaii Theatre and the renovated Neal S. Blaisdell Concert Hall in Honolulu.
+Previous music directors included Fritz Hart, George Barati, Robert La Marchina, and Donald Johanos.
+Dane Lam is the current Music Director, having assumed the post in July 2023.